 Northampton & Lamport Railway

-The Northampton & Lamport Railway is a short heritage railway in Northamptonshire, currently running about 1¼ miles between Pitsford & Brampton and Boughton Crossing.
-The line is part of the former LNWR Northampton to Market Harborough line, a secondary cross-country route that closed in 1981.
+The Northampton and Lamport Railway is a standard-gauge heritage railway in Northamptonshire, running through the gently rolling ironstone countryside between Pitsford and Brampton and Boughton Crossing on the former LNWR Northampton to Market Harborough secondary line — a cross-country route that served the Northamptonshire communities between the WCML at Northampton and the Midland Main Line at Market Harborough before its closure in 1981.

 History